kecheng55/kecheng/content/publication/uniptm/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Lingkuan Meng
-  - Xingjian Chen
+  - Jiecong Lin
   - admin
-  - Nanjun Chen
-  - Zetian Zheng
-  - Fuzhou Wang
+  - Kui Xu
   - Hongyan Sun
   - Ka-Chun Wong